-In March 2011, Frank traveled to Japan and was the only Los Angeles-based local reporter to provide coverage from Sendai after it was devastated by the tsunami and earthquake.
+Frank’s reporting has taken him to nearly every community in Southern California and to many locations across the globe.
+In March 2011, Frank traveled to Japan for KTLA and reported from Sendai immediately after it was devastated by a tsunami and earthquake.
 Frank has also reported from London on a terror plot and from Tehran, Iran, on the presidential election.

-While at CNN, Frank’s varied assignments ranged from breaking news to politics to long-form enterprise reporting.
+While at CNN, Frank’s varied assignments ranged from breaking news to politics to long-form enterprise reporting, including the CNN Presents documentary “Carrier at War.”
 During Operation Iraqi Freedom, Frank was embedded with the U.S. Navy aboard the aircraft carrier USS Constellation in the Persian Gulf.
 In the weeks following 9/11, he reported from the Pentagon and from warships in the Arabian Sea.

 In 2004, Frank participated in CNN’s political coverage, traveling with the John Kerry and John Edwards campaigns.
 In 2003-2004, he also traveled with President George W. Bush and frequently reported from the White House.
 Other political reporting assignments have included Hillary Clinton’s New York Senate run and the 2000 presidential election and its aftermath.

-His spot news reporting has included hurricanes in the Caribbean and the Carolinas, earthquakes in California and Japan, wildfires in Southern California, the Los Angeles riots, and the death of John F. Kennedy, Jr. off Martha’s Vineyard.
+His spot news reporting for KTLA, CNN, and in the 1990s for KCAL-TV has included hurricanes in the Caribbean and the Carolinas; the Landers and Northridge earthquakes in California and the devastating earthquake in Kobe, Japan; wildfires in Southern California; the Los Angeles riots, the OJ Simpson case and trial; and the death of John F. Kennedy, Jr. off Martha’s Vineyard.